aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 - `2024-25_nbaHomeWinLossModelDataSet.csv`

 ### Running the Model Training and Optimization Script
-To train the machine learning model and evaluate its performance, run the following command after specifying the model type in the main function:
+To train the machine learning model, evaluate its performance, and generate the optimal wager set, run the following command after specifying the model type in the main function and replacing `/path/to/python/interpreter` with the path to your python interpreter and `/path/to/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering` with the path to the cloned repository.

 ```bash
 /path/to/python/interpreter /path/to/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/scripts/win_loss_data_model.py